 Rabbi Eryn London, is a chaplain resident at New York Presbyterian - Weill Cornell Medical Center.
 She received smicha from Yeshviat Maharat in June 2017.
 She earned her B.A from Goucher College, where she majored in theatre which she combined with a double minor in psychology and Judaic studies.
 Eryn subsequently earned an M.A. at Goldsmiths, University of London.
 She specialized in applied drama: theatre in educational, community, and social contexts.
 Eryn made aliyah in February of 2010 and studied at the Pardes Institute of Jewish Studies and for for three years at the Susi Bradfield Women’s Institute of Halachic Leadership at Midreshet Lindenbaum.
 She is one of the co-founders of “Gam Yachad”, a multi-denominational Beit Midrash for Israeli rabbinical students.
 Eryn served as the scholar in residence at the ACT Jewish Community in Canberra, Australia in 2016.
 She was also the rabbinic intern at Adath Shalom B'nai Israel in Chicago, Illinois, and at the Mt.
 Freedom Jewish Center in Randolph, New Jersey.
 In addition, Eryn has lectured in various communities in Israel, Canada, Colombia, Australia, the United Kingdom, and the United States.

 Rabba Claudia Marbach received semikha from Maharat in 2018.
-She runs a pop-up beit midrash for women in Boston, called One Night Shtender and co-runs a partnership minyan called Yedid Nefesh in Newton, MA.
+Rabba Claudia is the director of Teen Beit Midrash, a pluralistic and inclusive place for teens explore their identity and deepen their knowledge through the serious study of Talmud.
+She also runs a pop-up beit midrash for women in Boston, called One Night Shtender and co-runs a partnership minyan called Yedid Nefesh in Newton, MA.
 Rabba Claudia has served a middle school teacher at JCDS Boston, a pluralistic Jewish Day School, for fifteen years, where she developed the Rabbinics curriculum, taught tefillah and moral dilemmas.
 Rabba Claudia received her BA in English from Barnard College, and JD from Boston University.
 She studied at Michlala, Drisha and Pardes.

 Rabbi Marianne Novak received her BA in Political Science from Barnard College and her JD from Washington University School of Law in St. Louis.
 She has served as the Endowment Director at the Jewish Federation of St. Louis and also helped start the Women’s Tefillah Group at Bais Abraham.
 Rabbi Marianne then moved to Skokie, Illinois, became a Gabbait for the Skokie Women’s Tefillah Group, and taught Bat Mitzvah students.
 Rabbi Marianne is an instructor and curriculum developer for the Florence Melton Adult School of Jewish Learning and taught Tanakh at Rochelle Zelle Jewish High School.
 She has lectured for many Jewish organizations and synagogues, and writes a blog for the Times of Israel.
 Rabbi Marianne lives in Skokie with her husband Noam Stadlan and family.